We are very much looking forward to welcoming new and returning students to Nottingham College for the new term.

 Up to one third of people who have coronavirus have no symptoms.
-Through testing and other protective measures we are taking, we will help to reduce the spread in school and college settings unknowingly by people who have no symptoms.
+Through testing and other protective measures we are taking we will help to reduce the spread in school and college settings unknowingly by people who have no symptoms.
 The college is strongly encouraging students to take part in our testing scheme.

-The guidance we have received from the Department for Education is that in almost all cases children over the age of 16 can give their own consent to a test.
+The guidance we have received from the Department for Education is that in almost all cases students over the age of 16 can give their own consent to a test.

-Our staff will be able to self-test at home, before coming into work, twice a week.
+Our staff self-test at home, before coming into work, twice a week.

-Students will be given home test kits and asked to test at home twice a week until the end of September.
+Students will then be given home test kits and asked to test at home twice a week until the end of September.
 The Department of Health have produced a short film to explain how to do this.
 The Government says it will tell us shortly if they want staff and students to continue to self-test after the end of September.

 They will be expected to report the results of their home tests to NHS Test and Trace as soon as the test is completed either online or by telephone as per the instructions in the home test kit.

-This is a legal requirement if they bring a test kit home.
+This is a legal requirement if a test kit is taken home.

-It is important that tests assigned to them are not used by anyone else.
+It is important that tests assigned directly to you are not used by anyone else.

 Tests are free of charge.

 Students taking the test at College will be supervised by trained staff and volunteers using a Lateral Flow Device (LFD) test.
 The lateral flow tests are quick and easy to undertake, using a swab of the nose and throat.
 Results usually take around half an hour from testing.
 A student taking a test will also receive a text/email notification of a positive or negative result from the online NHS system.